 A village in rural Ontario with a picturesque mill and dam.
 The 1845 mill, 1861 octagonal cottage, 1881 Grand Trunk Railway Station are all restored.
+Everyone loves rail stuff.
 Also included on the tour is the site of the 1856 African Methodist Episcopal Church and restored cemetery and a 1916 Gothic Anglican Church featuring a Casavant organ and beautiful stained glass.

-In 1982 during the 175th celebrations of the community, a plaque was placed at the African Methodist Episcopal Cemetery to commemorate the Black Settlement of freed families who made their homes in this area.
+African Methodist Episcopal Cemetery — In 1982 during the 175th celebrations of the community, a plaque was placed here to commemorate the Black Settlement of freed families who made their homes in this area.
 At one time the group was large enough to maintain a school and a church.
 When the slaves were freed after the American civil war many returned to the U.S.A., others left later for urban centers to find employment.

 Saint John’s Church — This impressive gothic style building is the result of the generous bequest of a local family who came in 1845.
 The Bullocks invented the first carpet sweeper and produced them in a factory, which later became the Otterville Manufacturing Company, producing numerous items sold nationwide The Anglican church and rectory were built as a memorial to the parents Catherine and Edward Bullock.
 During a tour the organist is present to play the Casavant organ.
 The church contains many beautiful stained glass windows.

 Otterville Mill — Built in 1845 by Edward Bullock.
 The mill is run by water power supplied by a dam on the river.
 The South Norwich Historical Society, on a lease basis, maintains this historic site and offers tours on request.
 A beautiful setting in the center of the village, the mill and its surrounding meadow is the site of an annual barbecue.